 - IssueWarningQuota (Warning Message): The Exchange server will send this message if the mailbox quota is nearly used.

 - ProhibitedSendQuota (Sending Message) Error: This is the mailbox size value which is more than Warning Message size and less than Receiving Message size

 - ProhibitedSendReceiveQuota (Receiving Message): Send the Exchange Server error when the mailbox quota size has come to end.

 Now a user can set the mailbox limit as per the values in command.
 Consider the entire mailbox size before setting the values.
 So if an XYZ user wants to set the limit and increase mailbox size then he/she can run the following command in the management shell

 “Set-Mailbox -Identity “xyz” -IssueWarningQuota 30gb -ProhibitSendQuota 32gb -ProhibitSendReceiveQuota 35gb -UseDatabaseQuotaDefaults $false”

 This will change the Exchange Mailbox size settings and fix the error ‘Exchange 2016 Mailbox Exceeds Target Quota’.
 The changes can be checked via

-User can Login in Exchange Admin Center (EAC) to see the mailbox size.
-So, these are the top 2 methods to resolve Exchange 2016/ 2013 Mailbox size exceeds target quota error.
+Users can log in to the Exchange Admin Center (EAC) to see the mailbox size.
+So, these are the top 2 methods to resolve Exchange 2016/ 2013 Mailbox size exceeds the target quota error.